uhppoted/uhppote-core/README.md

 #### `GetListener`

-Retrieves the IPv4 address of the host configured to receive events from the controller.
+Retrieves the IPv4 configured address:port to which events are sent from the controller, along with the auto-send interval.

 #### `SetListener`